zakman186/docker-Jackettvpn/README.md

 ![alt text][preview]

+# Docker Features
+* Base: Ubuntu 18.04
+* qBittorrent v4.3
+* Size: 287MB
+* Selectively enable or disable OpenVPN support
+* IP tables kill switch to prevent IP leaking when VPN connection fails
+* Specify name servers to add to container
+* Configure UID and GID for config files and downloads by qBittorrent

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.
 To run the container use this command: